-- 1. Provide a system of accurate, current information exchange for students, faculty, and staff on the health risks and symptoms of drug use. - 2.
-Promote and support institutional activity programming that discourages substance abuse. - 3.
-Establish collaborative relationships between community groups, agencies, and the institution for education, treatment, and referral. - 4.
-Provide training programs for students, faculty, and staff to enable them to detect problems related to drug use and to refer persons with these problems to appropriate sources for assistance. - 5.
-Include information about drugs for students and family members in the student orientation programs.
-The use of prescription and over-the-counter drugs will be addressed. - 6.
-Support and encourage faculty in incorporating education about drugs into the curriculum, where appropriate. - 7.
-Develop a coordinated effort across campus for drugrelated education, treatment, and referral.
+- 1. Provide a system of accurate, current information exchange for students, faculty, and staff on the health risks and symptoms of - Promote and support institutional activity programming that discourages substance abuse. - Establish collaborative relationships between community groups, agencies, and the institution for education, treatment, and referral. - Provide training programs for students, faculty, and staff to

+- enable them to detect problems related to drug use and to refer persons with these problems to appropriate sources for assistance. - Include information about drugs for students and family members in the student orientation programs.
+The use of prescription and over-the-counter drugs will be addressed. - Support and encourage faculty in incorporating education about drugs into the curriculum, where appropriate. - 7.
+Develop a coordinated effort across campus for drug-related education, treatment, and referral.

 Educational programs take a number of different formats and range from displays and presentations to lectures and interactive assessments.
-The following programs occured or were available during 2018.
+The following programs occurred or were available during 2020.